kineticfire-labs/semver-multi/README.md

 though the artifact has not changed.
 Figure 1 shows this scenario in which a new feature added to the `server` results in an increment of the `client`'s minor version.

-Unnecessary and innacurate version increments incorrectly represent the artifact as a new and (presumably) improved version of the previous one.
+Unnecessary and inaccurate version increments incorrectly represent the artifact as a new and (presumably) improved version of the previous one.
 The CI/CD pipeline and DevSecOps processes kick-off and culminate to distribute, store, and deploy an identical artifact to the previous version with no benefit.
 Needless version increments can produce a ripple of equally unnecessary version bumps on dependent projects.
 This effect can further compound "dependency hell",